Is see you turn into

 - Mundane Utility: Steven suggests Pearl and Amethyst form Opal so she can give him a piggyback up some stairs, then so she can form a living bridge for him to cross between platforms.

 - New Powers as the Plot Demands: To demonstrate how fusion works, Pearl spontaneously creates animated sand figures, a power she never uses before or after.
+Especially odd considering Pearl already showed she could achieve the same goal with a Mental Picture Projector.

 - Oh, Crap!: